Fast Simulation of Vehicles with Non-deformable Tracks: Model Based on Contact Surface Motion

 \subsection{Enabling Skid-Steer Motion}

-The last part to be defined is the friction direction $t_i$.
+The last part to be defined is the friction direction $\mathbf{t_i}$.
 If only forward motion is required, it can be simply set to be parallel to the tracks.
-This, however, causes problems when the model has to turn around using skid-steering motion (since the friction forces are not consistent with the turning manoeuver).
+However, this setting causes problems when the robot is to turn around using skid-steering motion (since the friction forces are not consistent with the turning maneuver).

-Here we connect the dynamic simulation with a~kinematic model of tracked vehicle motion described in~\cite{Martinez2005}.
-This model introduces a virtual point called \emph{Instantaneous Center of Rotation} ($ICR_v$).
-This is a point lying at the common axis of both tracks in distance proportional to the turning radius (and influenced by track-soil interaction via a coefficient called \emph{steering efficiency}).
-The whole vehicle is then said to be following a circular path centered at $ICR_v$ (or driving straight if $ICR_v$ is in infinity).
-Thus, we know the desired trajectory of all contact points on the track, and we set each direction $t_i$ to be tangent to this trajectory, see~\autoref{fig:icr}.
+Here we connect the dynamic simulation with the~kinematic model of tracked vehicle motion by Mart\'{i}nez ~et~al. introduced in~\autoref{ssec:skid-steer}.
+The whole vehicle is said to be following a circular path centered at $ICR$ (or driving straight if $ICR$ is in infinity).
+Thus, we know the desired trajectory of all contact points on the track, and we set each direction $\mathbf{t_i}$ to be tangent to this trajectory, see~\autoref{fig:icr}.

 This model has been successfully used in our previous work~\cite{Pecka-IROS-2016}.
 Implementation of the proposed method (and some other) has been offered to the Gazebo community~\cite{gazebo-pr}.